 - Assoc.
 Prof. G. Guerova for helping and encouraging me during my study - Tzvetan Simeonov for his help with operating the SUADA and GNSS processing. - Dr. Stoyan Pisov for the technical support with WRF model runs and postprocessing. - Assoc.
-Prof. Elisaveta Peneva for helping me with the GrADS system - The BULiPOS company for the providing the GNSS data.
+Prof. Elisaveta Peneva for helping me with the GrADS system - Prof. Norman Teferle from University of Luxembourg for helping our team with the GNSS data processing campaign - The BULiPOS company for the providing the GNSS data.